STUDIES AND REPORTS

 We commissioned this report to identify and shed light on the scale and personal, social and economic costs of IBD in New Zealand, and to make recommendations on how this burden might be reduced.

-You can download a copy of the research report here: http://bit.ly/2yn4fQi
+To download a copy of the research report click here.

 This study was made possible through an unrestricted education grant by Janssen New Zealand.